bballdave025/fhtw-paper-code-prep/dataset_preparation_examples/steps_rename_utrecht.md

 Default usage looks for PDF in 'new_to_convert_PDF' and outputs into 'converted from PDF'

-(Note that my  bash  is from Cygwin, and I'm returning typing this multi-line comment there.)
+(Note that my  bash  is from Cygwin, and I'm typing this multi-line comment there.)

 EOF